5 Ways To Overcome Suicidal Thoughts | Suicide Prevention

 Any death by suicide is a tragic event.
 We cannot, and must not, ignore it.

-Suicide is not just a tragedy for an individual or family; it is a public health issue.
+Suicide is a public health issue, not just a tragedy for an individual or family.

-More than 720,000 people die due to suicide every year.
+More than 720,000 people die due to self-harm every year.
 Suicide is the third leading cause of death among 15-29-year-olds.
-Seventy-three percent of global suicides occur in low- and middle-income countries.
-For every suicide, there are many more people who attempt suicide.
-A prior suicide attempt is an important risk factor for suicide in the general population. — WHO, 2025
+Seventy-three percent of global self-harms occur in low- and middle-income countries.
+For every self-harm, there are many more people who attempt self-harm.
+A prior self-harm attempt is an important risk factor for self-harm in the general population. — WHO, 2025

 Suicide ranked 11th leading cause of death in 2022 with 49,513 deaths (CDC, 2022).